-> - Rhode Island (H. 5141 and S. 0318) (The RI state senate is also considering S. 0211, which would give preferential treatment in state contracting to corporations that pay their CEO no more than 25 times their median worker pay)
+- Rhode Island (H. 5141 and S. 0318) (The RI state senate is also considering S. 0211, legislation that would give preferential treatment in state contracting to corporations that pay their CEOs no more than 25 times their median worker pay)

 - Massachusetts (S. 1555)